 - A premium plugin that isn’t presented very professionally and when we sent an enquiry to the developer, their response was extremely rude and offensive!
 (As the owner of a WordPress plugin company, I feel particularly strongly about this because we work so hard to provide positive, helpful support to our own customers.)

 - A SAAS solution that integrates with Easy Digital Downloads, but costs $49-149 per month and has fewer than 20 EDD users.
 It also has more features than we need.
 (For example, it comes with complete reporting on EU VAT sales, which most people don’t need because you can easily get the same information by exporting from EDD and/or an accounting system such as Xero.)
 You’re tied in long-term because your tax evidence is stored on their servers and legally must be stored for 10 years.
 The total cost works out at $5,880-$17,880 per decade!

-The solution: The ultimate Easy Digital Downloads EU VAT plugin (coming soon!)
+The solution: The ultimate Easy Digital Downloads EU VAT plugin

-We’re building the Easy Digital Downloads EU VAT plugin as the solution for all EDD stores who need to comply with European VAT law.
+We’ve built the Easy Digital Downloads EU VAT plugin as the solution for all EDD stores who need to comply with European VAT law.
 This easy-to-use plugin will work straight out of the box, and comes with everything you need.

 How it works

 The Easy Digital Downloads EU VAT plugin is designed for any WordPress site that uses Easy Digital Downloads.
 It works like this: